 Arguably the jewel in Africa’s safari crown, Botswana boasts some of the most dramatic and untamed wilderness you’re likely to find anywhere.
 Careful conservation means that you’ll also find some of the highest concentrations of wildlife anywhere in Africa.
-It truly is the safari junkie’s Shangri-la.

 In A Nutshell